censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 ![Figure: HTTPS Everywhere settings with EASE on](images/httpsew-ease-on.png)

-If you still need to access some particular site via plain HTTP when EASE is on, you can visit the site (even if access fails), then from that tab open HTTPS Everywhere settings and tap on the *Disable on this site* button shown above to set an exception for the site.
+If you still need to access some particular site over plain HTTP when EASE is on, you can visit the site (even if access fails), then from that tab open HTTPS Everywhere settings and tap on the *Disable on this site* button shown above to set an exception for the site.

 ## Accessing some content shows "Failed to retrieve the resource"